Batavia: Moratorium on solar project applications, high demand raises zoning concerns

 “We discussed hiring consultants to assist us in finding the best way to move forward with a solar project…we want to make sure we are doing it in accordance with comprehensive plan and keeping landowner and farmer right,” said Lang.

 Nancy Brach is a resident who lives close-by to one proposed solar energy site.
 She has a few concerns for solar energy projects popping up in plain site.
 One concern being the look of the solar panels.
-Another, she thinks the state is being too ambitious in their goals: Governor Cuomo has set a goal to reduce greenhouse gas emissions by 80% by 2050.
+Another, she thinks the state is being too ambitious in their goals: Gov. Cuomo has set a goal to reduce greenhouse gas emissions by 85% from 1990 levels by 2050.

 “Think about that how realistic that is,” she said.
 Brach says she’s also concerned the look of the panels will deter people from passing through the town, so as to avoid them.
 Thus, affecting businesses in the area.